AP, IB or A-Levels - Australian International School (AIS)

 Founded in 1968, the IB (or International Baccalaureate) provides high quality and challenging educational programmes at every stage of the child’s academic journey while offering a holistic educational environment.

 It is known for its high academic standards and mission to develop global citizens of the 21st century, with a curriculum that places great emphasis on cultivating creativity and imagination.
+The IB is recognised by over 5,000 universities worldwide, including prestigious institutions across the UK, US, Australia and Asia.

-• IB Middle Years Programme (for students from Grades 6 – 8)
+• IB Middle Years Programme (MYP) – for students aged 11-16

 A-Levels at a glance